lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

+The “major” works across the period are characterized by sentimental novels before the 1780s, to political philosophy and gothic novels during the 80s and 90s, to romantic poetry at the turn of the 19th century.
+My interest in the gothic and the supernatural is thus subsumed within a larger conversation about the representation of feeling.
+As Clery, Miles, and Gamer have explored in different ways, gothic and supernatural stories encompass a subset of literary strategies to understand and use feeling, which exist in conversation and competition with other strategies.
+Each work must strike its own balance between exciting the feelings of its readers, and moderating them.
+The simplest narrative tracing this development begins with a naive emotional philosophy of benevolence in sentimental novels, which gets exposed as flawed by the rationalist political philosophy of the 80s and 90s and must grapple with its failures in the gothic literature of that period, and which forms a new balance though elevation and retrospection in romantic literature.

+#### Sedgwick ####
-Eve Sedgwick and, more recently, Rita Felski, among many others, have been having similar conversations about the role of emotional engagement and identification in literary scholarship.
-Felski: “what will save us from perdition, what will keep us from committing all those sins we’ve been warned against since we were bright-eyed neophytes: naive reading, sentimental effusion, impressionistic judgment, fuzzy-headed amateurism, and mere “chatter about Shelley”?”

-Sedgwick introduces the idea of “reparative reading” as an alternative to more-traditional forms of paranoid reading, which particularly held sway in the 1990s.
-However, just as eighteenth-century writers found it easier to [criticize others] than to articulate a satisfying alternative, Sedgwick produces a much more detailed description of reparative reading than of its alternative.
+Eve Sedgwick and, more recently, Rita Felski, among many others, have raised similar discussions about the role of emotional engagement and identification in literary scholarship.
+Sedgwick describes literary study which seeks to expose wide-reaching and harmful systems that underly large bodies of works as “paranoid reading,” and introduces the idea of “reparative reading” as an alternative.
+However, just as eighteenth-century writers found it easier to expose the flaws in a particular mode of thinking than to articulate a satisfying substitute, Sedgwick produces a much more detailed description of paranoid reading than of its alternative.
 She nonethless points to a guiding motivation of reparative reading, from which one can begin: “The desire of a reparative impulse... is additive and accretive.
 Its fear, a realistic one, is that the culture surrounding it is inadequate or inimical to its nurture; it wants to assemble and confer plenitude to an object that will then have resources to offer to an inchoate self.”
 And she suggests an outcome of reparative literary scholarship, against which one can compare one’s findings: “What we can best learn from such practices are, perhaps, the many ways selves and communities succeed in extracting sustenance from the objects of a culture - even of a culture whose avowed desire has often been not to sustain them.”
+The framework of reparative reading can thus be applied both to works of literature and to the reading practices which developed and around that literature.

+#### Felski ####

-Sedgwick articulates some tentative groundwork which Felski’s monograph promises a more resounding answer two.
+Felski’s monograph promises a more resounding answer to Sedgwick’s tentative groundwork.
 The Limits of Critique, however, is centrally focused, as per its title, on current practices of critique and the limits of those practices.
-The conclusion gestures towards “neophenomenology,” “a sustained attention to the sheer range and complexity of aesthetic experiences, including moments of recognition, enchantment, shock, and knowledge.”
+Its extended discussion (and, at points, critique) of the practice of critique highlights similarities between conversations about reading in the eighteenth and twenty-first centuries.
+For example, when Felski hyperbolically lists the “unserious” reading practices which are presumed to be the only alternative to critique, “naive reading, sentimental effusion, impressionistic judgment, fuzzy-headed amateurism, and mere ‘chatter about Shelley’,” sentimentality is explicitly named alongside forms of ‘sloppy’ thinking that are presumed to be incompatible with rationality.
+The need to maintain rationality in the face of emotion takes on moral implications in Felski’s hyperbole as well: without critique, the question goes, “what will save us from perdition, what will keep us from committing all those sins we’ve been warned against,” what will keep us from being dangerously bad readers?
+Of course, part of Felski’s conclusion is that these forms of “bad reading” are not, despite their emotional contamination, morally wrong or intellectual vacuous — but like Sedgwick, she sketches her alternative lightly.

+#### closeness / interest ####

+Both Felski and Sedgwick suggest a greater acknowledgement of what an eighteenth century writer might term the interest we have in the texts we study.
+For a story to be “interesting,” in the late eighteenth century, means not only that it is informative or narratively compelling, but that it makes a claim on the emotional investment of its audience.
+One is not only interested in others, but interested for others, with the potential of actively demonstrating that interest through social assistance.
+Felski describes this as “a judicious decrease rather than an increase of distance -- a willingness to acknowledge and more fully engage our attachments.”
+As a scholarly practice to demonstrate this closeness, Felski gestures towards what she terms “neophenomenology,” “a sustained attention to the sheer range and complexity of aesthetic experiences, including moments of recognition, enchantment, shock, and knowledge.”
 Felski has begun this work by establishing a greater richness for the vocabulary of “identifying” with characters.
-Determining whether a character is “relatable” enough to “identify with” is often a key concern for undergraduate readers and for 18thC thinkers: Felski distinguishes literary itentification into at least three types, “structural or formal alignment, moral allegiance, and emotional empathy,” which can be useful for untangling 18thC sentimental literature.
+Determining whether a character is “relatable” enough to “identify with” is often a key concern for undergraduate readers and for 18thC thinkers: Felski distinguishes literary itentification into at least three types, “structural or formal alignment, moral allegiance, and emotional empathy,” which could be useful for untangling the allegiance required of different works of sentimental literature.
+Felski thus begins to locate “post-critical, rather than uncritical” forms of “serious thinking” which could both shed light on and be modified by eighteenth-century practices.

-The language of these alternative modes of reading discuss dissatisfaction of the “surface vs depth” metaphors of paranoid or critical reading practices, in which the critic in in a priviledged position to expose the hidden inner workings of a text.
-Instead they use metaphors of closeness, and particularly of emotional rather than physical closeness, presenting reading as an intimate collaborative encounter with a text.
-Felski describes this as “a judicious decrease rather than an increase of distance -- a willingness to acknowledge and more fully engage our attachments,” in which being interested in a work would operate on the terms of “interest” current in the 18thC: [define 18thC interest.]
-Felski insists that this closeness and interest would enable “serious thinking.”